-4.3.2 Townhouse Type 02, 02a & 2b
+4.3.2 Townhouse Type 02, 02a, 2b & 2c

-This townhouse type proposes a two storey built form and has been designed and sited to respect the existing interfaces along Beryl Avenue, Golf, Road, Bakers Road and the existing dwellings to the north.
+This townhouse type proposes a two storey built form and has been designed and sited to respect the existing interfaces along Beryl Avenue, Golf Road, Bakers Road and the existing dwellings to the north.

-The dwellings are set back 5.5 metres from Beryl Avenue, 9.1 metres from Golf Road and 6 metres from the northern boundary of the Site ensuring adequate separation from existing dwellings to the north.
+The dwellings are set back a minimum 5.5 metres from Beryl Avenue, 9.2m from Bakers Road, 7.9 metres from Golf Road and 6 metres from the northern boundary of the Site ensuring adequate separation from existing dwellings to the north.
 The first floor side setbacks are recessed in order to reduce the visual prominence of the dwelling.

-Dwelling Type 02 presents to the internal street and is located along Beryl Avenue, Bakers Road, Golf Road and the northern boundary.
+Dwelling Type 02 presents to the internal street and is located along Bakers Road, Golf Road and the northern boundary.
+Vehicle access will be from the internal street.

-Dwelling Type 02a and 02b present to the existing streets and are located along Beryl Avenue and Bakers Road.
+Dwelling Type 02a, 02b and 02c present to the existing streets and are located along Beryl Avenue and Bakers Road.
+Vehicle access will be from these existing streets.

-Dwellings located along Golf Road, Bakers Road and Beryl Avenue will be provided with pedestrian access to the existing streets.
-It is envisaged that this pedestrian access will be the 'front door' for these dwellings.
+Pedestrian entries will be provided from both the existing street and the internal street.
+However, it is envisaged that the pedestrian access from existing streets will be the 'front door' for these dwellings.

-- A two storey built form; - Four bedrooms; - Open planned living, kitchen and dining area at ground with direct access to private open space; - Ground floor private open space with a minimum area of 25 square metres; and - Two car parking spaces via a secure Garage and tandem car park behind.
+- A two storey built form with four bedrooms at first floor; - Open planned living, kitchen and dining area at ground with direct access to private open space; - Ground floor private open space ranging between 25 and 59 square metres with additional garden space ranging between 5 and 191 square metres; and - Two car park ing spaces via a secure Garage and tandem car park behind.